james2406/CodeFirstGirls-York2016/3 -github/README.md

 To be concise, this is why we need it:

-* Backup and Restore

-  Files are saved as they are edited, and you can jump to any moment in time.
-Need that file as it was on Feb 23, 2007?
-No problem.
+* Backup and Restore - Files are saved as they are edited, and you can jump to any moment in time

-* Synchronization

-  Lets people share files and stay up-to-date with the latest version.
+* Synchronization - Lets people share files and stay up-to-date with the latest version

-● Short-term undo.
-Monkeying with a file and messed it up?
-(That’s

-just like you, isn’t it?).
-Throw away your changes and go back to the

-“last known good” version in the database.
+* Short-term undo - If you're changing a file and messed something up, throw away your changes and go back to the “last known good” version in the database

-● Long-term undo.
-Sometimes we mess up bad.
-Suppose you made

-a change a year ago, and it had a bug.
-Jump back to the old version,

-and see what change was made that day.
+* Long-term undo - If you've made a big error, you can go back to a change a year ago

-● Track Changes.
+* Track Changes.
 As files are updated, you can leave messages

 explaining why the change happened (stored in the VCS, not the